-On this site, “verifiable” has a real meaning.
+On this site, what counts as verifiable evidence has a strict meaning.

-Not “a guy said it.”
+Not “someone said it.”
 Not “it went viral.”
 Not “it feels true.”

-Verifiable means an independent person can check it, using the same source, and reach the same conclusion.
+Verifiable evidence means an independent person can inspect the same source, follow the same trail, and reach the same conclusion.

-If a claim cannot be verified by a neutral third party using primary records, it does not qualify as evidence here.
+If a claim cannot be checked by a neutral third party using primary records, it does not qualify as evidence here.

 It can still be an opinion.
 It can still be a suspicion.
 It can still be a story.